mongodb/specifications/source/gridfs/gridfs-spec.md

 corruption.
 However, drivers now assume that the stored file is not corrupted, and applications that want to use the MD5 value to check for corruption must do so themselves.

-Why store the MD5 checksum instead of creating the hash as-needed?\
-The MD5 checksum must be computed when a file is initially uploaded to GridFS, as this is the only time we are guaranteed to have the entire uncorrupted file.
+Q: Why store the MD5 checksum instead of creating the hash as-needed?<br> A: The MD5 checksum must be computed when a file is initially uploaded to GridFS, as this is the only time we are guaranteed to have the entire uncorrupted file.
 Computing it on-the-fly as a file is read from GridFS would ensure that our reads were successful, but guarantees nothing about the state of the file in the system.
 A successful check against the stored MD5 checksum guarantees that the stored file matches the original and no corruption has occurred.

-Why are MD5 checksums now deprecated?
-What should users do instead?\
-MD5 is prohibited by FIPS 140-2.
+Q: Why are MD5 checksums now deprecated?
+What should users do instead?<br> A: MD5 is prohibited by FIPS 140-2.
 Operating systems and libraries operating in FIPS mode do not provide the MD5 algorithm.
 To avoid a broken GridFS feature on such systems, the use of MD5 with GridFS is deprecated, should not be added to new implementations, and should be removed from existing implementations according to the deprecation policy of individual drivers.
 Applications that desire a file digest should implement it outside of GridFS and store it with other file metadata.

-Why do drivers no longer need to call the filemd5 command on upload?\
-When a chunk is inserted and no error occurs the application can assume that the chunk was correctly inserted.
+Q: Why do drivers no longer need to call the filemd5 command on upload?<br> A: When a chunk is inserted and no error occurs the application can assume that the chunk was correctly inserted.
 No other operations that insert or modify data require the driver to double check that the operation succeeded.
 It can be assumed that any errors would have been detected by use of the appropriate write concern.
 Using filemd5 also prevents users from sharding chunk keys.

-What about write concern?\
-This spec leaves the choice of how to set write concern to driver authors.
+Q: What about write concern?<br> A: This spec leaves the choice of how to set write concern to driver authors.
 Implementers may choose to accept write concern through options on the given methods, to set a configurable write concern on the GridFS object, to enforce a single write concern for all GridFS operations, or to do something different.

 If a user has given GridFS a write concern of 0, should we perform MD5 calculations?
-(If supported for backwards compatibility)\
-Yes, because the checksum is used for detecting future corruption or misuse of GridFS collections.
+(If supported for backwards Q: compatibility)<br> A: Yes, because the checksum is used for detecting future corruption or misuse of GridFS collections.

-Is GridFS limited by sharded systems?\
-For best performance, clients using GridFS on a sharded system should use a shard key that ensures all chunks for a given stored file are routed to the same shard.
+Q: Is GridFS limited by sharded systems?<br> A: For best performance, clients using GridFS on a sharded system should use a shard key that ensures all chunks for a given stored file are routed to the same shard.
 Therefore, if the chunks collection is sharded, you should shard on the files_id.
 Normally only the chunks collection benefits from sharding, since the files collection is usually small.
 Otherwise, there are no limitations to GridFS on sharded systems.

-Why is contentType deprecated?\
-Most fields in the files collection document are directly used by the driver, with the exception of: metadata, contentType and aliases.
+Q: Why is contentType deprecated?<br> A: Most fields in the files collection document are directly used by the driver, with the exception of: metadata, contentType and aliases.
 All information that is purely for use of the application should be embedded in the 'metadata' document.
 Users of GridFS who would like to store a contentType for use in their applications are encouraged to add a 'contentType' field to the "metadata" document instead of using the deprecated top-level "contentType" field.

-Why are aliases deprecated?\
-The "aliases" field of the files collection documents was misleading.
+Q: Why are aliases deprecated?<br> A: The "aliases" field of the files collection documents was misleading.
 It implies that a file in GridFS could be accessed by alternate names when, in fact, none of the existing implementations offer this functionality.
 For GridFS implementations that retrieve stored files by filename or support specifying specific revisions of a stored file, it is unclear how "aliases" should be interpreted.
 Users of GridFS who would like to store alternate filenames for use in their applications are encouraged to add an "aliases" field to the "metadata" document instead of using the deprecated top-level "aliases" field.

-What happened to the put and get methods from earlier drafts?\
-Upload and download are more idiomatic names that more clearly indicate their purpose.
+Q: What happened to the put and get methods from earlier drafts?<br> A: Upload and download are more idiomatic names that more clearly indicate their purpose.
 Get and put are often associated with getting and setting properties of a class, and using them instead of download and upload was confusing.

-Why aren't there methods to upload and download byte arrays?\
-We assume that GridFS files are usually quite large and therefore that the GridFS API must support streaming.
+Q: Why aren't there methods to upload and download byte arrays?<br> A: We assume that GridFS files are usually quite large and therefore that the GridFS API must support streaming.
 Most languages have easy ways to wrap a stream around a byte array.
 Drivers are free to add helper methods that directly support uploading and downloading GridFS files as byte arrays.

-Should drivers report an error if a stored file has extra chunks?\
-The length and the chunkSize fields of the files collection document together imply exactly how many chunks a stored file should have.
+Q: Should drivers report an error if a stored file has extra chunks?<br> A: The length and the chunkSize fields of the files collection document together imply exactly how many chunks a stored file should have.
 If the chunks collection has any extra chunks the stored file is in an inconsistent state.
 Ideally we would like to report that as an error, but this is an extremely unlikely state and we don't want to pay a performance penalty checking for an error that is almost never there.
 Therefore, drivers MAY ignore extra chunks.

-Why have we changed our mind about requiring the file id to be an ObjectId?\
-This spec originally required the file id for all new GridFS files to be an ObjectId and specified that the driver itself would be the one to generate the ObjectId when a new file was uploaded.
+Q: Why have we changed our mind about requiring the file id to be an ObjectId?<br> A: This spec originally required the file id for all new GridFS files to be an ObjectId and specified that the driver itself would be the one to generate the ObjectId when a new file was uploaded.
 While this sounded like a good idea, it has since become evident that there are valid use cases for an application to want to generate its own file id, and that an application wouldn't necessarily want to use ObjectId as the type of the file id.
 The most common case where an application would want to use a custom